kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/troubleshooting.md

 ### **Get rid of the lingering duplicate cluster**

+**This step is only needed in the scenario that duplicate cluster was created and deleted which caused the API server load balancer to be deleted.**

 1. since there is a duplicate cluster that is trying to be deleted and can't due to some resources being unable to cleanup since they are in use we need to stop the conflicting reconciliation process.
 Edit the duplicate aws cluster object and remove the `finalizers`